Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Future Directions

 \subsection{Interpretability}

-The problem of machine learning interpretability is divided from the perspective of interpretable objects.
-The first is post-hoc interpretable models for existing models \cite{lundberg2017unified,strumbelj2010efficient}.The second is a pre-event interpretability model with both excellent performance and interpretability of downstream tasks \cite{agarwal2021neural,alvarez2018towards}.
+The challenge of interpretability in machine learning is bifurcated based on the perspective of interpretable objects.
+The first facet involves post-hoc interpretable models designed for existing models \cite{ying2019gnnexplainer}.
+The second facet entails pre-event interpretability models exhibiting both exceptional performance and interpretability in downstream tasks \cite{agarwal2021neural}.
+The interpretability of graph structure data, which incorporates not only node features but also network topology, distinguishes it from conventional machine learning interpretability methods.
+Post-hoc interpretability presently encompasses two key levels: instance level and model level.
+Amara et al. \cite{amara2022graphframex} introduce a framework to evaluate the explanations provided by current methods.